Lawyer Answers to Questions About Florida Motorcycle Insurance

-The states minimum liability coverage requirements for other passenger vehicles are guidelines that can be used to determine the amount of coverage needed.
+The state’s minimum liability coverage requirements for other passenger vehicles are guidelines that can be used to determine the amount of coverage needed.

-This means that any motorcycle driver must pursue compensation from the other drivers insurance for medical bills, lost income, pain and suffering and damage to the motorcycle.
+This means that any motorcycle driver must pursue compensation from the other driver’s insurance for medical bills, lost income, pain and suffering and damage to the motorcycle.
 They are not required to meet any threshold or prove the severity of injuries as are drivers of other personal vehicles.
 It is potentially beneficial for a motorcycle owner to obtain uninsured motorist coverage (UMC) in the case of a collision with a driver who does not carry liability insurance.

 Although motorcycle insurance is not required to register a bike in Florida, there are penalties if you are involved in an accident and do not have insurance.
-If you were charged with an accident, you are financially responsible for the bodily injuries and property damage.
+If you were charged with an accident, you are financially responsible for bodily injuries and property damage.
 If no liability coverage was in effect at the time of the accident you could face serious ramifications including:

 In other words, motorcycle coverage is not mandatory until after you have caused an accident.